karlomijaljevic/mgdw/README.md

 # MGDW

 This simple script is used to download manga from Mangaread.
+Just to be clear, this is only for testing web scraping skills and definitely not for any sketchy stuff.
 It needs a couple of programs to works properly:

 - [jq](https://github.com/jqlang/jq)
 - [img2pdf](https://github.com/myollie/img2pdf)